 Devin Dixon Rosario (he/him)was born and raised in Harrisburg, Pennsylvania where he has been a part of Harrisburg First Church of The Brethren since he was 8 years old.
 Over the past two years, Devin has worked as the Office Manager for Harrisburg First Church and the LGBTQ+ Justice Intern for On Earth Peace.
 More recently, Devin has accepted the position of Ministries Director for bcmPEACE and the Anti-Racism/Anti-Opression fellowship for On Earth Peace.
 Through his internship, Devin is grateful for the lifelong connections he has made with churches and organizations such as the Brethren Mennonite Council for LGBTQ+ interests where he has now joined the board!
 Finding a passion for ministry, he is committed to being a continuous learner and advocate for diversity and inclusion in the church and beyond.
 Currently, Devin is completing the last semester of his associate's degree in Business with plans to pursue his bachelor's degree in Psychology later this year.

-Jess Hoffert grew up in the Lewiston Church of the Brethren in southeast Minnesota.
+Jess Hoffert (he/him) grew up in the Lewiston Church of the Brethren in southeast Minnesota.
 While working toward his degrees in magazines and broadcast news at Drake University, he attended the Stover Memorial Church of the Brethren in Des Moines, Iowa.
 Jess has worked at Des Moines-based Meredith Corporation since 2011 as a writer and editor for Midwest Living, the Official State Travel Guides for Kansas and North Carolina, and other publications.
 He currently works remotely from his home in Minneapolis, where he lives with his partner Andrew and his cats Leo and Max.
 Jess currently attends the Common Spirit and Open Circle Brethren congregations in the Twin Cities.